 The Institute of Practitioners in Advertising runs a Continuing Professional Development (CPD) programme for employees of IPA member agencies.

 The Publishing Training Centre has relevant distance learning courses.

 In a big agency you can get promotion to senior copywriter or creative director.

 You could go freelance or open your own agency.

 There may be opportunities to work abroad, particularly if you specialise in an industry sector that is big in other countries.

-The organisation D&AD run an annual award competition, New Blood.
+The organisation D&AD runs an annual award competition, New Blood.
 There are many creative categories in which to enter, including copywriting.
 Working individually or in a team, you complete a piece of work according to a real-life brief, which is then judged by the company representatives and an international panel of top creative experts.
 It is open to anyone in full or part time education, or recent graduates who have finished their course within the past two years, or anyone under the age of 18 who is not currently employed (or within the last 6 months) in a creative role.
 Visit their website for more details.